 Change step e) as follows:

 e) If the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT is not present, iInitiate the scrambler with a pseudo-random nonzero seed, and generate a scrambling sequence.
-If the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT is present, construct the first 7 bits of the scrambling sequence from a pseudo-random nonzero integer, CH_BANDWIDTH_IN_NON_HT and, if present, DYN_BANDWIDTH_IN_NON_HT, then set the scrambler state to these 7 bits and generate the remainder of the scrambling sequence. , and XOR it the scrambling sequence with the extended string of data bits.
+If the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT is present, construct the first 7 bits of the scrambling sequence from a) CH_BANDWIDTH_IN_NON_HT b) if present, DYN_BANDWIDTH_IN_NON_HT and c) a pseudo-random integer constrained such that the first 7 bits of the scrambling sequence are not all zeros; then set the scrambler state to these 7 bits and generate the remainder of the scrambling sequence. , and XOR it the scrambling sequence with the extended string of data bits.
 Refer to 17.3.5.4 (PLCP DATA scrambler and descrambler) for details.